 His research uses economic analysis and operations research modeling techniques to address forest resource management issues such as forest products market forecasting, analysis of resource-dependent local economies, the role of forestry in ...
 More >

 Thomas Goldstein is a professor of journalism and of media studies.
-He is a former reporter for the New York Times and Wall Street Journal, former press secretary to New York Mayor Edward Koch, and former dean of the graduate school of journalism at both UC Berkeley and Columbia University.
-Goldstein is the author of "Journalism and Truth" (2007).
+He is a former reporter for The New York Times and Wall Street Journal, former press secretary to New York Mayor Edward Koch, and former dean of the graduate school of journalism at both UC Berkeley and Columbia University.
+Goldstein is the author of Journalism and Truth (2007).

 Alison Gopnik is a UC Berkeley professor of psychology, an affiliate professor of philosophy and an internationally recognized pioneer in the study of children’s learning and development.
 She was the first to argue that children’s minds could help us understand deep philosophical questions and helped formulate the "theory theory” which posits that children learn in the same way that scientists do.
 Her latest book is "The ...
 More >

 Habu was born and raised in Japan, and received her Ph.D. from McGill University in Canada.
-She is currently on sabbatical and was at the Graduate University for Advanced Studies in Hayama in Kanagawa Prefecture when the Tōhoku earthquake struck.
+She was on sabbatical at the Graduate University for Advanced Studies in Hayama in Kanagawa Prefecture when the Tōhoku earthquake struck.